 Framing Eye Hooks |

-No matter how I kept these shelves tidy, all the dust and dysfunction would inevitably happen.
+No matter how I kept these shelves tidy, dust and dysfunction would inevitably occur.
 Now I walk down my hallways and am happy to see the batik fabric drapes instead!!

-This DIY project was one of the easiest to complete and done in a day including all the hand sewing.
-I put on a PODCAST and enjoyed the relaxing time with hand stitching... no rush... no worries... be happy...
-DIY decorating therapy!
-VOILA!
+This DIY project was not only one of the easiest to complete, but also a source of great satisfaction.
+Done in a day, including all the hand sewing, I put on a PODCAST and enjoyed the relaxing time with hand stitching.
+It was a moment of pure joy, with no rush, no worries, just the bliss of DIY decorating therapy.
+And then, VOILA!
+The project was complete, and I felt a sense of accomplishment that was truly inspiring.

 No comments :